jocelync-invisible/icu-length-of-stay-prediction/README.md

 #### 2. Model-Related Challenges

   **Unknown Prior Distribution**
-  A notable limitation in this project was the uncertainty surrounding the choice of prior distributions, specifically in the Bayesian linear regression model.
+  A notable limitation of this project was the uncertainty surrounding the choice of prior distributions, specifically in the Bayesian linear regression model.
 Bayesian methods rely on prior beliefs regarding the parameters before observing the data.
 In this study, we chose to use a normal distribution as the prior for the coefficients in our regression model.
 While this is a standard choice, it is unclear whether this truly reflects the underlying distribution.
-If the real-world distribution of the parameters deviates from the assumed normal prior, then the model''s estimates and predications may be suboptimal or an inapplicable.
+If the real-world distribution of the parameters deviates from the assumed normal prior, then the model's estimates and predictions may be suboptimal or inapplicable.

 #### 3. Lessons Learned